Thomas D. Traubert, P.E.

 Typical Areas of Service

 - Origin and cause of damage to systems and equipment

 - Investigations involving power generation, petrochemicals, refining, steel production

-Mr. Traubert is a licensed engineer in the following states: Alabama, Arkansas, Connecticut, Florida, Illinois, Indiana, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, New Hampshire, New Jersey, New York State, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Vermont, Virginia, Washington State, West Virginia, Wisconsin and Wyoming.
+Mr. Traubert is a licensed engineer in the following states: Alabama, Arkansas, Connecticut, Florida, Illinois, Indiana, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia, Wisconsin and Wyoming.